emacs-mirror/emacs/mps/manual/source/glossary/q.rst

         .. historical::

-            In Digital's Alpha architecture, a quadword of 64 bits was actually the :term:`natural word size`, but the term *word* was still used for the 16-bit unit, for compatibility with the PDP-11.
+            In Digital's Alpha architecture, a quadword of 64 bits was actually the natural word size, but the term *word* was still used for the 16-bit unit, for compatibility with the PDP-11.

         .. seealso:: :term:`doubleword`.